IQSS/IQSSdevtools/README.md

 The goal of **IQSSdevtools** is to makes it easy to initialize and compile an R software package that complies with the IQSS Best Practices for Software Development and Sustainability (IBPSDS).

-The package will contains the following functions:
+The package will contain the following functions:

 -   `init_iqss_package`: initialize a new IQSS Best Practices for Software Development and Sustainability compliant package {MINIMALLY WORKING EXAMPLE}

 -   `check_best_practices`: checks to what extent a package follows the minimal best practices.

 -   `add_iqss_package`: identify and add (when possible) missing Best Practice compliant elements to an existing R package {IN DEVELOPMENT}

+    -   `add_test_suit`: add just a test suite, including files needed for continuous integration.

 -   `build_iqss_package`: builds and tests IQSS Best Practice elements in an R package {IN DEVELOPMENT}